LukeShortCloud/rootpages/markdown/http_servers.md

 * ServerRoot = Specify what directory Apache should use as a relative path.
     * Example: ServerRoot "/etc/httpd"
-* Listen = What port (and optionally aaddress) Apache should listen on.
+* Listen = What port (and optionally address) Apache should listen on.
     * Example #1: Listen 127.0.0.1:80
     * Example #2: Listen 443
 * User = The user that Apache should be run as.